-This publication was created by the Epilepsy Foundation, a nation wide network organization, and is part of our END EPILEPSY @ awareness campaign.
-This publication was created by the Epilepsy Foundation, and it is part of our END EPILEPSY @ awareness campaign.
-This publication was created by the Epilepsy Foundation, and it is part of our END EPILEPSY @ awareness campaign.
-This publication was created by the Epilepsy Foundation, and it is part of our END EPILEPSY @ awareness campaign.
-This publication was created by the Epilepsy Foundation was created by this made possible with funding from the Centers for Disease Control and Prevention (CDC) under cooperative grant agreement number 1NU58DP006256-04-00.
+This publication was created by the Epilepsy Foundation, a nationwide network organization, and is part of our END EPILEPSY® awareness campaign.
+This publication is made possible with funding from the Centers for Disease Control and Prevention (CDC) under cooperative grant agreement number 1NU58DP006256-04-00.
 Its contents are solely the responsibility of the Epilepsy Foundation and do not necessarily represent the views of the CDC.
 EFA440/PAB0220 Rev. 02/2020 ©2020 Epilepsy Foundation of America, Inc.